 Lesson 2: SEO Details Matter — Even Invisible Ones

-Turning back to my SEO Reports then, I examined them even more closely than before.
-The Optimiser report was a long list of ticks, so it didn’t look like I’d missed anything.
-However, it explains the scores in detail too.
-So pretty soon, I noticed something that looked okay, but could have been better.
+Turning back to my SEO reports then, I examined them even more closely than before.
+Pretty soon, I noticed a detail that looked okay at first, but could have been better.

 Right now, my homepage starts with some large text that says, “The sky is not a limit”.
 It’s big, and it’s a heading, so I had told the code to treat it as one.
 Here’s the thing, though — headings are important SEO details, and that one didn’t contain any keywords.
 It was diluting the other headings, which did.